Gov. Wolf supportive of proposed federal gas tax suspension, hesitant on state tax holiday

 In 2021, Pennsylvania collected $1.4 billion in gas and diesel taxes, as well as other license, fine fee revenues, according to the state Revenue Department.

-Not collecting a third of that revenue would create a deficit of $966 million over a year.
+Not collecting a third of that revenue would create a significant deficit.
 Most of the money goes to fund state roads and infrastructure, but a significant amount also goes to fund the State Police.

 Corman proposes plugging that deficit by using $500 million of federal relief dollars from the American Rescue Plan Act (ARPA) of 2021 to fund State Police and requiring the Pa.
 Dept. of Transportation (PennDOT) to take out a $650 million bond.